Configure SEO metadata

 The Twitter Card type.
 Options are summary, summary_large_image, app, or player.

-Configure SEO metadata in your page’s frontmatter to control how individual pages appear in search results and social media shares.
-These settings override site-wide settings.
+Configure SEO metadata in your page’s frontmatter to control how individual pages appear in search results and social shares.
+These settings override site-wide defaults.

 Only the documented SEO fields are added to the HTML <head> as meta tags.
 Custom frontmatter fields won’t automatically appear in your page metadata.
 To add custom metadata, use custom JavaScript.